 Blog - Ruminating Rigid Flex - Part 5

-Applications and examples of rigid flex PCBs design rules.
+Applications and examples of rigid flex PCB design rules.

-The more I play with, look at and research rigid-flex PCB technology, the more cool applications I keep finding.
-Last week I had the pleasure of attending the exhibition at this year’s PCB West conference, in Santa Clara CA (and with that, meeting a few fine folks from the Altium user community and seeing some old friends too!)
-What I expected to find were a few board fab houses who dabbled in Rigid-Flex and a few who “specialized” and could offer me some tips, hints and tricks.
+The more I play with, look at and research rigid flex PCB technology, the more cool applications I keep finding.
+Last week I had the pleasure of attending the exhibition at this year’s PCB West conference, in Santa Clara CA. (And with that, meeting a few fine folks from the Altium user community and seeing some old friends too!)
+What I expected to find were a few board fab houses who dabbled in Rigid Flex PCB and a few who “specialized” and could offer me some tips, hints and tricks.